outpaddling/desktop-installer/NetBSD/getting-started.md

 	- Fetch and unpack pkgsrc (required)
 	- Enable ntpd and ntpdate for real hardware, not for VMs
 	- Do not enable XDM during install, desktop-installer will do this
-	- Other config items are optional
+	- Other configuration items are optional
 - Exit Install System
 - shutdown -p now
 - Remove CD